 Bad days come and go.
-With mental health problems, they can last or feel like they will last forever.
+Sometimes they can last for a few days and other times, it can feel like they will last forever.
 Sometimes you can't tell how bad things are because you don't know how bad you might be feeling.
 Have a plan, use your plan and feel better.

 How to set up a daily "feel better" plan

-When you're down, upset, sad or angry, you want to feel better but it's hard.
-Mental health and life can make it harder to feel good.
-When you're feeling depression, anxiety, upset, you need a plan so you know what to do when bad days come.
+When you're down, upset, sad or angry, you want to feel better but it's hard to concentrate on your goals.
+When you're feeling depression, anxious, upset, you need a plan so you know what to do when bad days come.
 When you're already feeling bad, you can't always remember what to do to feel better.
 A plan is a mental GPS - it shows you what you need to do to get to where you want which is to feel better!

 What a daily plan looks like: